Vacation Rental Agreement for Spencer’s Summit

 Unfortunately, a few of our guests refuse to extend common courtesy and neighborly behavior toward the guests and residents around them.
 For those guests who have come to party and disrupt the peace and tranquility of the neighborhoods, there are costly and severe consequences.

-FinesThe minimum fine for violating the rules stated previously is $500 per violation.
+The minimum fine for violating the rules stated previously is $500 per violation.
 A second offense is $1000, and the third is $1500.

-Eviction Unruly guests who blatantly disregard the rules & expectations will be evicted without a refund.
+Unruly guests who blatantly disregard the rules & expectations will be evicted without a refund.
 In addition, costly citations may be issued to the undersigned.

-Snow PlowingBefore arriving at your destination, please ensure adequate snow removal has occurred.
+Before arriving at your destination, please ensure adequate snow removal has occurred.
 The City plows the City streets, but does not remove snow from driveways.
 Public Works crews begin plowing public streets when approximately three inches (3”) of snow accumulates, and continue plowing throughout each winter storm.
-Our goal is to meet three (3) basic community safety and welfare needs:• Maintain access to/foremerg ency services (Fire, EMS, Law Enforcement)• Provide reasonably safe driving conditions throughout the winter months• Maintain access to businesses and services
+Our goal is to meet three (3) basic community safety and welfare needs:

 Every City of Big Bear Lake maintained public street is eventually plowed during heavy snowfall, and we ask that you please be patient during snow removal operations.
 Our crews work as quickly as they can during inclement weather.